What is a Brand? It’s just a logo right? Simply put No, no it isn’t.

+Should you be particularly worried about your brand name?
 After all, the world’s biggest brands go to market with names that say little or nothing about the products they sell.
 You can use descriptive or non-descriptive logos depending on your brand strategy.
 Non descriptive names are better for brands that don’t want to be strongly associated with a specific product.
 They are also better for brands where a descriptive logo will have a negative impact.

 What is brand story telling?

 In today’s fast-paced, overly-automated, and digitally-driven society, humanity is becoming the new premium.
 Businesses can no longer afford to be faceless entities.
 To survive, businesses need to connect with audiences, pull at their heartstrings, and engage with them on a much deeper level than seen before.
 That’s is where culture & brand come in.
 Learn about your why, core values, brand vision, culture, brand touch points and brand storytelling.
 This is how good brands become great.

-Brand storytelling is the cohesive narrative that weaves together the facts and emotions that your brand evokes.
-In addition to giving your customers reasons why they should buy a product or service, businesses need to start sharing the story behind their brand, why it exists, and why this matters, consistently across all communication.
-Brand storytelling is no longer a nice to have.
-It is a need to have, and what will ultimately maximise your business’s visibility, profit, and impact.
-Treat it as a compass for your marketing strategy, and the result will be a brand that is as profitable as it is captivating.
-Be unforgettable, in a sea of sameness
+It’s not enough to have a quality product or service, you need to know how to talk about it in a way that differentiates you from the crowd.
 Instead of throwing facts, statistics, and testimonials at your audience, focus on making your brand thoughtful, memorable, and real.
 Wrap your message in a story.
 Storytelling will not only increase your brand favourability in your audience’s eyes, it can also be up to 22 times more memorable than facts.
-More than customers, build a tribe
+More than customers, build a tribe.

+When crafting your messaging, think about what your audiences truly need from you (in addition to a product or service).
 Take Apple, for example.
 They sell technology, but from the beginning, their audience needed to feel that it was okay (and even encouraged) to be brave, bold, and think differently from the crowd.
 Tesla’s customers need to feel that it’s worthwhile to support the environment and sustainable energy.